Where Is Belle Gibson Now? What We Know About the Subject of 'Apple Cider Vinegar'

 What has Belle Gibson been up to since 'Apple Cider Vinegar'?

-Gibson has mainly stayed out of the public eye since her downfall in 2015, though the public got a surprising update on the scammer in early 2020, via an Australia Broadcasting Corporation report titled, "Fraudster Belle Gibson says she has been 'adopted' by Melbourne's Ethiopian community."
+Gibson has remained out of the public eye since her downfall in 2015.
+However, Australia Broadcasting Corporation shared a surprising update about her whereabouts in early 2020 with the report titled, "Fraudster Belle Gibson says she has been 'adopted' by Melbourne's Ethiopian community."

-Gibson says in the video that she has been involved in the Oromo community for four years, after starting out as a volunteer.
-According to ABC, the community did not know Gibson's real identity until January 2020, when her home was raided by Victoria police in an attempt to recoup the money she owed, which had grown to over $500,000 in penalties and interest.
+Gibson says in the video that she has been involved in the Oromo community for four years, after starting as a volunteer.
+According to ABC, the community only learned about Gibson's real identity in January 2020 when Victoria police raided her home to recoup the money she owed, which had grown to over AU$500,000 in penalties and interest.
 (Her home was later raided a second time in May 2021.)

 At the time of Apple Cider Vinegar's release, Gibson does not have an active social media presence, and her financial status is unknown.
-It is unknown whether she still resides with her longtime partner, Clive Rothwell.
 In February 2024, a reporter from Channel 9's A Current Affair approached her at a petrol station.
 When asked why she hasn't "paid a cent" of her fines, she answered, "Have some humanity.
 I haven't paid things because I can't afford to."

 Quinci is a Culture Writer who covers all aspects of pop culture, including TV, movies, music, books, and theater.
 She contributes interviews with talent, as well as SEO content, features, and trend stories.
 She fell in love with storytelling at a young age, and eventually discovered her love for cultural criticism and amplifying awareness for underrepresented storytellers across the arts.
 She previously served as a weekend editor for Harper’s Bazaar, where she covered breaking news and live events for the brand’s website, and helped run the brand’s social media platforms, including Instagram, Facebook, and Twitter.
 Her freelance writing has also appeared in outlets including HuffPost, The A.V.
 Club, Elle, Vulture, Salon, Teen Vogue, and others.
 Quinci earned her degree in English and Psychology from The University of New Mexico.
 She was a 2021 Eugene O’Neill Critics Institute fellow, and she is a member of the Television Critics Association.
 She is currently based in her hometown of Los Angeles.
 When she isn't writing or checking Twitter way too often, you can find her studying Korean while watching the latest K-drama, recommending her favorite shows and films to family and friends, or giving a concert performance while sitting in L.A. traffic.